Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Conclusions

 \section{Conclusions}

-In this paper, we presented Spatio-Temporal Quality Logic (STPL), which is a logic that can be used for reasoning over data streams of perception systems.
-STPL merges and extends other practical logics such as STL \cite{MalerN04formats}, TPTL \cite{AlurH94acm}, and $S4_u$ \cite{AielloPHB2007handbook} with new functions and relational operations that enable topological reasoning.
-STPL also comes with publicly available monitoring tools \cite{stpl_tools} which can be used for offline perception system analysis, or even for retrieval of scenarios from databases with perception data streams for further system testing \cite{BashettyBAF2020icra}.
+In this paper, we presented Spatio-Temporal Perception Logic (STPL), which is a logic which is specifically designed for reasoning over data streams of perception systems.
+STPL merges and extends other practical logics such as TPTL (\cite{AlurH94acm}) and $S4_u$ (\cite{AielloPHB2007handbook}) with data (object) quantification, functions and relations that enable topological reasoning over time.
+Our new logic can be used for specifying correctness requirements on perception systems, as well as to compare different machine learning stacks on their performance beyond the standard metrics (e.g., see \cite{MallickGBD2023rv}). \revisionTwo{ We have identified fragments of STPL which are efficiently monitorable for perception applications, and we have demonstrated that practically relevant requirements which do not fall within these fragments can still be efficiently monitorable in practice. } An open source publicly available toolbox has been developed \cite{stpl_tools} which can be used for offline perception system analysis.
+An online monitor for the past fragment of STPL is also available (\cite{BalakrishnanEtAl2021rv}).
+Using STPL, we have been able to discover inconsistencies in publicly available training datasets for AV/ADAS.